As Bill Maher put it, "Your Kennedy was Reagan. Our Kennedy was Kennedy."

 The day after the announcement, Magic appeared on The Arsenio Hall Show, and Arsenio told him that the disease was going to be beaten, "because we want you to live forever."
 Shortly thereafter, Magic appeared as member of the court of an Egyptian pharaoh played by Eddie Murphy, in the video for Michael Jackson's song "Remember the Time."
 It was a ridiculous video, but, hey, you only live once, right?
 Arsenio said, "I hope Magic lives a long time, so that, years from now, we can say, 'Hey, Magic: Remember the time?'"

 In late 1999, Rick Reilly wrote in Sports Illustrated, "Joe DiMaggio is dead.
 Wilt Chamberlain is dead.
 Walter Payton is dead.
 Payne Stewart is dead.
 And Magic Johnson is alive."
 That year, DiMaggio had died at age 84 from lung cancer.
 Understandable.
 Chamberlain had died at 63.
 A shock, but most people didn't know he'd had heart trouble for some time.
 Payton had died at 45.
-Sad, but he had publicly mentioned that he had cancer, so it wasn't a surprise.
+Sad, but he had publicly mentioned that he had a devastating liver ailment, so it wasn't a surprise.
 Stewart had died at 42 in a plane crash.
 Shocking, but plane crashes do happen.
 It wasn't hard to understand.

 But it had been 7 years since Magic's announcement of a disease that, at the time, had been publicly understood to be a death sentence.
 And yet, advancements had made it possible for him to still be alive.